percona/everest-doc/docs/use/monitor_endpoints.md

 ### Limitations

 !!! warning "warning"
-    The `everestctl monitoring enable` command is not very intuitive.
-There are certain limitations when using this command which will be fixed in the upcoming release.
+    There are few limitations when using the `everestctl monitoring enable` command which will be fixed in the upcoming release.